chamexxxx/opengl-vase/README.md

 # OpenGL vase

-Coursework in the discipline "Computer Graphics"
+Implementing a 3D vase model in OpenGL

 ## Requirements